Daily Philosophy

 The Uncontrollability of AI

-The creation of Artificial Intelligence (AI) holds great promise, but with it also comes existential risk.
-How can we know AI will be safe?
-How can we know it will not destroy us?
-How can we know that its values will be aligned with ours? (more...)
+The creation of Artificial Intelligence (AI) holds great promise, but with it also comes existential risk. (more...)

 Image